Neural Stereo Video Compression with Hybrid Disparity Compensation: Experiments

 \textbf{Evaluation Metrics.} To assess the quality of frame reconstruction, we adopt RGB-PSNR as the distortion metric.
 Compression efficiency is evaluated using bits per pixel (Bpp).
 Furthermore, BD-rate~\cite{BDrate} is employed to provide a comprehensive quantitative comparison.
 For the initial frames of both views (\ie, the I-frames), compression is performed independently using the learned image compression model proposed by He et al.~\cite{HeELiC}, while the proposed method is applied to the remaining frames (\ie, the P-frames).

 \textbf{Implementation Details.} We train all models by minimizing a rate-distortion objective, weighted by a Lagrange multiplier $\lambda$, as formulated in Eq.~\ref{Eq:rd_cost}.
 Following \cite{hou2024LLSS}, we set the maximum disparity value $D$ to 192, corresponding to the maximum disparity reported in the KITTI datasets \cite{KITTI2012, KITTI2015}.
-All models are implemented in PyTorch and optimized with the Adam optimizer\cite{kingma2014adam}.
+All models are implemented in PyTorch and optimized with the Adam optimizer~\cite{kingma2014adam}.

 To ensure stable optimization, we divide the training process into four stages.
-In Stage 1, following the training process used in DCVC-TCM~\cite{sheng2022tcm}, a single-view variant of our model (\ie, DCVC-TCM*)—excluding all HDC-FER modules and cross-view priors in HDC-EM entropy model—is pretrained on the Vimeo-90K dataset~\cite{Vimeo90K} with a batch size of 4.
+In Stage 1, following the training protocol of DCVC-TCM~\cite{sheng2022tcm}, a single-view variant of our model (\ie, DCVC-TCM*), excluding all HDC-FER modules and cross-view priors in the HDC-EM entropy model, is pretrained on the Vimeo-90K dataset~\cite{Vimeo90K} with a batch size of 4.
+This stage takes approximately one week.
 Subsequently, the model is fine-tuned on the Cityscapes dataset~\cite{Cityscapes} with a fixed learning rate of $1 \times 10^{-5}$ during Stages 2 to 4.

-In Stage 2, cross-view priors are introduced into HDC-EM entropy model, and the network is fine-tuned for 300k iterations.
-In Stage 3, HDC-FER modules are added and trained for 20k iterations, with all other parameters frozen.
-Finally, in Stage 4, the complete model (including both HDC-EM and HDC-FER) undergoes an additional 200k iterations of fine-tuning.
+In Stage 2, cross-view priors are introduced into the HDC-EM entropy model, and the network is fine-tuned for 300k iterations, which takes approximately one day.
+In Stage 3, HDC-FER modules are added and trained for 20k iterations with all other parameters frozen, requiring about one additional day.
+Finally, in Stage 4, the complete model (including both HDC-EM and HDC-FER) undergoes 200k iterations of joint fine-tuning, which takes approximately one week.

 All training is conducted on two NVIDIA RTX 4090 GPUs.
 During training, input frames are cropped to $256 \times 256$ in Stage~1 and $256 \times 384$ in the subsequent stages.
+In total, the entire training process can be completed within approximately two weeks.